HugoMatilla/hugomatilla.github.io/_posts/2016-02-12-Share-Library.md

 ![Editing new module package name]({{ site.url }}/assets/PostShareLibrary/share-android-lib-module.jpg)

-This 2 simple steps will make the project cleaner, consistent and easier to use.
+These 2 simple steps will make the project cleaner, consistent and easier to use.

 ## 2. Create an aar file
 This part is easier that you could expect, though it was not easy to find the correct article who explained it.
 I found this one very helpful.